 At one point in his revising of the libretto, Wagner struck out this final speech by Sachs.
 But then he was persuaded by his wife Cosima to restore it.
 So Wagner had his doubts about whether this ending to the opera was appropriate.

 In any case, one should see that Wagner's patriotism here is more cultural than political, and not at all militaristic.
-After all, it seems clear in the opera that art is more important for preserving the German nation than is military or political power.
+After all, it's clear in the opera that art is more important for preserving the German nation than is military or political power.

 Furthermore, what one sees in Die Meistersinger is a depiction of a self-governing bourgeois city that is organized primarily through the institutions of civil society--family, church, and voluntary associations.
 The only sign of governmental force is the minimal power of Nuremberg's night-watchman.
 When a violent riot breaks out at the end of Act 2, the crowd disperses when the night-watchman walks through on his rounds.

 In a liberal regime, the cultivation of the arts and of cultural life generally comes from the natural and voluntary associations of a free society that requires only limited governmental intervention.
-That seems to be the case in Hans Sach's Nuremberg.
+That's the case in Hans Sach's Nuremberg.

 Much of the appeal of National Socialism came from the claim that liberalism is degrading in its bourgeois mediocrity and thus cannot cultivate the heroic human excellence that goes beyond the base materialism of the "Last Man."

-Wagner's Die Meistersinger and Nietzsche's Human, All Too Human deny this claim by showing how a free society can foster the full range of human virtue, from the low to the high, including the virtuous life of art, science, and philosophy.
+Wagner's Die Meistersinger and Nietzsche's Human, All Too Human deny this claim by showing how a free society can foster the full range of human virtue, from the low to the high, including the virtuous cultural activities of art, science, and philosophy.

 I will take up the third point about the connection of Meistersinger to Nazism--the apparent nihilism of Sachs--in my next post.